axelvaldez/radical-companies/_posts/2024/2024-12-16-supreme-gods.markdown

 <h1></h1>
  <p>Their paper brings up the rise of private armed forces and they take a dark view of it, as we should all do.
 They write that private armies will keep getting more and more powerful and this will lead to oligarchic States.
 This is a well researched paper and the data they analyzed certaily points to that conclusion.</p>
  <p>But the past is not a prediction of the future.
 Let&rsquo;s instead take their analysis as a warning.</p>
  <p>Private armed forces have been around forever.
-For example, Reagan had them and Putin had them.
-A few politicians, say, Trump, may have aspirations of creating a Hitler-like dictatorship in the US, but right now I am not betting on it.</p>
+For example, Reagan had them and Putin has them.
+A few politicians, say, Trump, may have aspirations of creating an authoritarian goveerment in the US, but right now I am not hoping/betting on it.</p>

 <h1 class="_section">ENDNOTES</h1>
  <ul>